 I had heard this a few times from Disney Dining Plan veterans, and the idea is great in theory, but I was still a bit skeptical that the Deluxe Disney Dining Plan would actually save money in practice.
 I mean, it’s just so much food.
 So when the opportunity presented itself for us to test the Deluxe Disney Dining Plan, we just had to do our own “research.”
 Oh, the sacrifices we make for our readers! 😉

-For those who are unfamiliar with Walt Disney World’s Dining Plan structure, check out our overview for a nice primer on the Disney Dining Plan.
+For those who are unfamiliar with Walt Disney World’s Dining Plan structure, check out our overview series for a nice primer on the Disney Dining Plan.
 As you can see from that, the Deluxe Disney Dining Plan includes: three counter service restaurants or table service meal credits per night; two snacks per night; and, one refillable mug per trip.
 The snacks and refillable mugs are pretty self-explanatory, so I won’t waste time fixating on those.

 The three meals aspect of the Deluxe Disney Dining Plan is a bit more interesting, and is where most of the savings comes into play.
 As the description above indicates, you can choose any mix of meals, table service or counter service, for these credits.
 If you eat at a table service restaurant, not only do the meals include desserts and entrees (like they do on the regular Disney Dining Plan), but they also include appetizers.
 Obviously, table service meals offer much better value than counter service meals, so it’s in your best interest to do all table service meals if you book the Deluxe Disney Dining Plan.